indutny/bud/README.md

 ## What is bud?

 Bud is a TLS terminating proxy, a babel fish decoding incoming TLS traffic and sending it in a plain text to your backend servers.
-Not only does it do this, it does it well and has a lot of useful features!
+Not only does it do this well, bud has a lot of useful features!

 ## Install